-When it comes to relationships between adults and children, empathy refers to the ability of adults to put themselves in the shoes of children, see the world from their perspective, and comprehend their experiences.
+When it comes to relationships between adults and children, Empathy refers to the ability of adults to see the world from children's perspective and comprehend their experiences.
 This can be more challenging in adult-child relationships because it involves applying this empathetic understanding to the unique developmental needs of children.
 Typically, children are in a phase of growth and development, often lacking the emotional vocabulary and cognitive skills to fully express their feelings.
-This means that adults must use a highly sensitive form of empathy, one that can bridge the gap between the child's limited ability to express themselves and the depth of their emotional experiences.
-However, it is worth the effort because by nurturing empathy as a fundamental aspect of their relationship with children, adults can provide children with a secure foundation for them to communicate their emotional experiences, which can have positive effects on their development.
+This means that adults must use a highly sensitive form of Empathy, one that can bridge the gap between the child's limited ability to express themselves and the depth of their emotional experiences.
+However, it is worth the effort because by nurturing Empathy, adults can provide children with a secure foundation for them to communicate their emotional experiences, which can have positive effects on their development14.

-Active Listening & Empathic Active Listening
+Active Listening & Empathic Active Listening (Part 1)